prjemian/hklpy2/_sources/concepts.rst.txt

 The |hklpy2| *diffractometer* [#]_ is an ophyd *PseudoPositioner*, [#]_
 providing both *pseudo* coordinates and *real* coordinates.
 Movement in one coordinate space updates the coordinates of the other space.
-For diffractometers, the orientation matrix ($UB$) enables transformation between the two spaces.
+For diffractometers, the orientation matrix (:math:`UB`) enables transformation between the two spaces.

 .. note:: A monochromatic [#]_ radiation source is expected.
 See